Amartus/yang2swagger/README.md

 ### Maven integration ###

 You can generate ```yaml.swagger``` as part of resource generation step in your maven module.
+You can also choose the name by editing base-module and swagger-format additionalConfigs.
 To do so please add following plugin configuration to your project:

 ```
     <properties>
         <swaggerGeneratorPath>${project.basedir}/target/generated-sources/swagger</swaggerGeneratorPath>
         <swagger.version>1.5.9</swagger.version>
+        <yangName>yang</yangName>
     </properties>

     ...